 Plasticity/adaptability is an important feature of Wrap and what we stand for.
 Every year we enable artists to show their work on their own terms in ways that benefit from the informal setting of Wrap.

 In order for Wrap to flourish, HDU has continued to program events that invite different artists and cultural figures to contribute by posing them with inspiring challenges.
-While all the projects listed above have existed in one form or other, some of them are currently inactive and/or under re-development.

 Technical Internship for multidisciplinary technician